 The GSE has been a part of the QTEM Program since AY2014 as a career project for the purpose of improving expertise in the fields of statistics, econometrics and gaining work experience in international companies.
-Students are given an opportunity to study at the graduate school of economics/business/ management in Europe and Asia universities through the QTEM Program.
+Students are given an opportunity to study at the graduate school of economics/business/management in Europe and Asia universities through the QTEM Program.

-- 7. Contact Information
+7. Contact Information

 - Graduate School of Political Science (Tel: 03-3208-8534, Email: gsps-admission@list.waseda.jp)

-- Graduate School of Economics

-(Tel: 03-3208-8534, Email: gsps-admission@list.waseda.jp) (Tel: 03-3208-8560, Email: gse-adm@list.waseda.jp)
+- Graduate School of Economics (Tel: 03-3208-8560, Email: gse-adm@list.waseda.jp)